Swallowing Exercises: How to Do Tongue-Strengthening Exercises

 positioning.
 Your SLP will give you specific instructions on how to do this, if needed.

-For example, it may be better if you do these exercises while out of bed.
+For instance, it may be better if you do these exercises while out of bed.

 do them at a time when you won’t have visitors.
 This will let you fully focus on your